collective/collective.dancing/README.rst

 ``portal_setup`` tool in the ZMI, visit the *Upgrades* tab and run any available new upgrades for the ``collective.dancing:default`` profile.

 Contact us
 ==========

 If you have a question, or comment, get in touch with us!
-Our `mailing list`_ is a good place to do so.
-If you find a bug, please `let us know`_.
+Feel free to extend S&D and send us a pull-request on github.
+Since all collective and plone packages moved to github we `prefer reporting issues on github`_ too.

+If you have an older installation you may also want to have a look to our `mailing list`_ or `old issue tracker on launchpad`_.

 We also have an IRC channel called ``#singing-dancing`` on Freenode_.

 Donate
 ======